yo35/kokopu/doc_src/home.md

 Installation
 ------------

-- For use within a browser: [download the package](https://kokopu.yo35.org/dist/kokopu.zip) and include either file `kokopu.js` or file `kokopu.min.js` in your HTML page.
-- For Node.js:
+- With NPM (or similarly with any package manager for Node.js such as Yarn):
 ```
 npm install kokopu
 ```
+- Without a package manager: download the single-file package [`kokopu.zip`](https://kokopu.yo35.org/dist/kokopu.zip), unzip it, and include either file `kokopu.js` or file `kokopu.min.js` in your HTML page.